 Presumably this goes without saying, but I’ll say it anyway: the cup warmer is like the hood of a car, once it is removed there are lots of potentially dangerous bits exposed if you really go looking for them.
 After you plug in the machine, don’t touch anything inside other than the control interface.

-2 – I know that you have already opened the box and screwed the lever handle in place before reading any of this, but if you didn’t, now would be a good time to do so.
-You might also want to put the portafilter in place.
-Carefully pull the lever and rest it on the lever stop in the down position.
+4 – I know that you have already opened the box and screwed the lever handle in place before reading any of this, but if you didn’t, now would be a good time to do so.
+Close both the steam and hot water valves (if they are open) by turning them to clockwise.
+Also TURN OFF the boiler drain valve located to the left of the sump under the drip tray.
+The valve is off when the handle is pointing down.
+You might now wish to put the portafilter and drip tray in place.
+You can leave the cup warmer aside for the moment.

 First Time Startup:

 1 – Locate the switches – there are two: a “soft” power button on the left front panel and a “hard” power rocker switch just above the frame under the cover at the back right corner.

 2 – With the cup warmer removed, locate the three-button control interface at the top of the machine on the front left of the interior compartment.
 The interface tips upwards for easier viewing.